nikic/PHP-Parser/UPGRADE-5.0.md

  * The `PhpParser\Parser\Php5` class has been removed.
  * The `PhpParser\Parser\Multiple` class has been removed.
 While not strictly related to PHP 5 support, this functionality is no longer useful without it.
  * The `PhpParser\ParserFactory::ONLY_PHP5` and `PREFER_PHP5` options have been removed.
- * The `PhpParser\ParserFactory::PREFER_PHP7` option is now equivalent to `ONLY_PHP7`.

 ### Changes to the parser factory

-The `ParserFactory::create()` method is deprecated in favor of three new methods that provide more fine-grained control over the PHP version being targeted:
+The `ParserFactory::create()` method has been removed in favor of three new methods that provide more fine-grained control over the PHP version being targeted:

  * `createForNewestSupportedVersion()`: Use this if you don't know the PHP version of the code you're parsing.
 It's better to assume a too new version than a too old one.
  * `createForHostVersion()`: Use this if you're parsing code for the PHP version you're running on.
  * `createForVersion()`: Use this if you know the PHP version of the code you want to parse.

+The `createForNewestSupportedVersion()` and `creatForHostVersion()` are available since PHP-Parser 4.18.0, to allow libraries to support PHP-Parser 4 and 5 at the same time more easily.

 In all cases, the PHP version is a fairly weak hint that is only used on a best-effort basis.
 The parser will usually accept code for newer versions if it does not have any backwards-compatibility implications.